Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Live Music, Jazz & Theater

 Toulouse’s cultural scene is always on the move.
-Whether you’re looking for an intimate evening with jazz, an opera show or something outdoors in the summer, there’s always something to do after sunset!
+Whether you’re looking for an intimate night of jazz, an opera performance, or something outdoors in summer, there’s always something to do after sunset!

 Some not-to-be-missed options